Greece wants no third bailout, euro zone hopeful but cautious

 If Athens succeeds in attracting investors to its bonds so soon after imposing heavy losses on them in 2012, it could be a game changer that boosts its chances of servicing its debts at more affordable levels.

-That would support economic recovery, and give European policymakers a chance to assert that the much-criticised currency bloc can take care of its members and help them reform.
+That would support economic recovery, and give European policymakers a chance to assert that the much-criticized currency bloc can take care of its members and help them reform.

 Greek 10-year yields have fallen to about 6.5 percent from more than 30 percent in the past two years, a striking improvement in the government's notional cost of borrowing.